-Graduates of the Early Childhood A.A.S. program may also choose transfer to four-year teacher transfer institution upon graduation.
+Graduates of the Early Childhood A.A.S. program may also choose to transfer to a four-year teacher transfer institution upon graduation.

 The Early Childhood A.A.S. degree is accredited by the National Association for the Education of Young Children (NAEYC).